Conilo/automodelcar-cic-ipn/README.md

 The ROS distro used is Indigo along with Ubuntu 14.10 LTS.
 All the C++ and Pyhton Modules are included in different ROS packages.
 The launch files are also included.

 **IMPORTANT: Before starting, make sure you have ROS and all it's deppendencies properly installed on your PC!
-Otherwise, visit the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).**
+Otherwise, visit the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
+Its is also recomended to install [VS Code](https://code.visualstudio.com/download), this is a code editor with a terminal included and compatible with Git commands, this will simplify some work in the future.**

 ## Establish communication with the car
 First set the correct parameters to the Ad-hoc network.
 Click the wifi icon and then the "Edit Connections" option.